Towards One-step Causal Video Generation via Adversarial Self-Distillation: User Study Details

 \section{User Study Details}

 We randomly selected 20 prompts from the VBench\citep{huang2023vbench} prompts expanded by Self-Forcing.
 Five baseline methods \citet{magi1,huang2025self,yin2025causvid,chen2025skyreels,wang2025wan} were used to generate corresponding videos, which were then paired with corresponding videos generated by our method, resulting in $5\times20$ video pairs.
-During the user study, each participant evaluated 20 video pairs, including 4 randomly selected pairs from each baseline.
+During the user study, each participant (a total of 12 participants) evaluated 20 video pairs, including 4 randomly selected pairs from each baseline.
+The order and pairing of videos were independently randomized for every participant.
+Participants could not see each other’s choices.
 The final results were averaged across all participants.
 The user study interface, as shown in \Cref{fig:user_study_interface}, displayed a video pair alongside the corresponding prompt and selection buttons.
 Participants could choose whether the left video was better, the right video was better, or both were of similar quality.
 To ensure a fair comparison with both one-step and two-step configurations, we retrained the one-step and two-step versions of Self-Forcing.